Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 1. main.c: The main code/logic for the application.
 1. main.h: All the declarations for the application.

+Take a moment to familiarize yourself with these files.

 ![The image shows the CO2 project structure in Visual Studio Code](media/co2_monitor_project_structure.png)

 ---